 - My hands stay a bit cleaner, and if your horse likes to use poop as a pillow this is the best course of action.
 De-poopify your horse and then inspect for ticks.
 De-poopify!
 Not a word but maybe we could make it one?

-- As I’m grooming, my horse will alert me to any itchy areas.
-Itchy skin is a sure-fire sign that something could be there, perhaps it’s a tick.
-Sometimes the area of a tick bite only itches after the tick has released, then you know where to clean and monitor for signs of infection.
+- My horse will alert me to any itchy areas as I’m grooming.
+Itchy skin is a surefire sign that something could be there; perhaps it’s a tick.
+Sometimes the area of a tick bite only itches after the tick has been released, then you know where to clean and monitor for signs of infection.